Saint Nicholas Day is a Christian festival celebrating Saint Nicholas’ reputation as a bringer of gifts.

 Children in Western-Central Europe leave boots outside their homes so St. Nicholas could leave presents in them.

 In France, a donkey or a man dressed as Saint Nicholas carries gifts and candies or biscuits for the children.
-Spiced gingerbread biscuits and mannala are traditional food eaten during this celebration.
+Spiced gingerbread biscuits and mannala are traditional foods eaten during this celebration.

-In Italy, Saint Nicholas is known as the patron of children and virgins.
+Saint Nicholas is known as the patron of children and virgins in Italy.
 They celebrate St. Nicholas Day in two separate festivals.
-One tradition is called Rito Delle Nubili where unmarried women who need help finding husbands attend an early morning mass on December 6 and go around a column seven times.
+One tradition is called Rito Delle Nubili, where unmarried women who need help finding husbands attend an early morning mass on December 6 and go around a column seven times.
 In Sassari, gifts are given to children and unmarried women trying to find a husband.

-Bari, Italy celebrates the Feast of Saint Nicholas from May 7 to 9 by carrying his relics on a boat in front of the city in a procession.
-He is the city’s patron saint and is believed to be buried in this place.
+Bari, Italy, celebrates the Feast of Saint Nicholas from May 7 to 9 by carrying his relics on a boat in front of the city in a procession.
+He is the city’s patron saint and is believed to be buried there.

 In Greece, festivities are held on board ships and boats as St. Nicholas is revered as the patron saint of sailors and the Greek Navy.

-St. Nicholas is better identified with the Christmas celebration than Saint Nicholas Day itself in North America.
+In North America, St. Nicholas is better identified with the Christmas celebration than Saint Nicholas Day itself.
 Christmas is observed with the similar gift-giving customs of St. Nicholas Day.
 They practice leaving out shoes and stockings to be filled with gifts and candies for children.
 Santa Claus is also a more popular character than the bishop saint.

 In parts of North America where German influence is prominent, Saint Nicholas Day falls on December 6.
 The feast day is also celebrated among the Polish, Belgian, and Dutch communities.
 They have observances like German customs.

-Many churches, schools, and convents were built in honor of St. Nicholas across Lebanon.
+Many churches, schools, and convents were built across Lebanon to honor St. Nicholas.
 In other Catholic regions, the people observe common practices on Saint Nicholas Day.

 How Saint Nicholas Day is Celebrated Today